Harry-Wallbank/ForcesOfVirtues/FinalGroupProject/README.txt

 	Made a new way to battle with a sprite that moves along an axis that is processed on wether you have a higher number or lower number of the enemy and the speed is the difference of them
+	Added in sounds which completes the game to its current state Build 0.17